Now That You Have 2 Gig Speed, How Do You Get the Most Out of It?18 comments

 - An Ethernet cable that can handle all that bandwidth.

 - A device with a port that’s capable of handling 2 Gig speeds.
 The latest games consoles, like the PlayStation 5 and Xbox Series X, for example, have Ethernet ports that can only support 1 Gbps speeds.
 You can easily upgrade your gaming consoles and computers with an adapter or dongle for your Ethernet connection.

 A compatible powerful broadband router will probably come with your internet service provider’s fiber plan, but if not, you’ll need to get one with a Multi-Gigabit port (which just means it has a port that can handle 2 Gig-plus speeds).
-Dong Knows Tech maintains a list of the available routers, as there’s only a handful of them.
-Check the list there and if your router is on it, you’re good to go.
-Otherwise, you’ll need to buy a new one.
+Check online as there’s only a handful of them.

 Cat6 (or better) Ethernet cables